tealamore/tealamore.github.io/_posts/2024-11-20-naive-primality-test.md

     return "prime"
 ```

 Look, does it work?
 Yes but only barely.
-When we're talking about a number that's 1000-digits long, this would take forever to finish.
+When we're talking about a number that's a 1000-digits long, this would take forever to finish.

 ## Brute force but slightly improved